 Where does our recycling go?

-In June this year we brought in a number of changes to our waste and recycling service.
+In June last year we brought in a number of changes to our waste and recycling service.
 These were:

 - Weekly food waste collections across the district